 SGC (consolidation of ITU-T SG9 and SG16).
 RG-WPR extensively discussed the issues arising from this consolidation and agreed to send attachments 1, 2 and 3 of TD598 to TSAG for inclusion in the TSAG report to WTSA-24 concerning the consolidation of Study Groups 9 and 16 into new Study Group C (SGC) "Technologies for multimedia, content delivery and cable television", noting the contentious sentence “In developing its studies, Study Group C will take into consideration societal and ethical aspects of intelligent applications.” in Attachment 1, clause B.2.

 WP2 is also invited to propose to TSAG that it provides SGC with attachment 4 of TD598 for their consideration after WTSA-24.

+Include TD677 “list of SGC Questions” in the TSAG report to WTSA-24 for information

 With regards to the LS from SG15, TD631, RG-WPR agreed to invite SG9 and SG15 chairs to proceed with the transfer of the Recommendations J.185 and J.186 from SGC to SG15 (instead of transferring the question) at their earliest possibility.

+Outgoing Liaison Statement on UAV and satellite communications, TD684-R2

+Outgoing Liaison Statement on Questions to SG17, TD686

 Actions for TSAG: